paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2011-10-18-windows_phone_7.markdown

 ## Hardware
 Finally, a note on the hardware, in this case the [HTC HD7][4].
 Whilst this wasn't the focus of my test drive, it was interesting to compare with the iPhone.

-The 480 x 800, 4.3" screen had a comparable resolution to an iPhone's retina screen, but the slow refresh rate became all too apparent upon scrolling text.
+The 480 × 800, 4.3" screen had a comparable resolution to an iPhone's retina screen, but the slow refresh rate became all too apparent upon scrolling text.
 Much has been made of larger screens versus the 3.5-inch size adopted by Apple.
 I hadn't paid much attention to the screen size, but I couldn't shift an underlying feeling of difficulty using the device.
 It was only on reading [Dustin Curtis' post][5], that I realised why.
 The hardware buttons at the bottom of the device demanded constant usage, yet these were always out of reach, meaning I had to constantly reposition my hands.

 The specifications would suggest the 5MP camera would produce images comparable with a compact.
 However image quality was not only worse than my current iPhone 3G, but even worse than some of the feature phones I owned five years ago.
 Incorrect colours and high compression rendered many of the photos I'd taken useless.